J0J0HA/StagesBot-Discord/README.md

 # StagesBot

-> INFO: There is also an english version of this document: [README.en.md](README.en.md)
+> :information_source: There is also an english version of this document: [README.en.md](README.en.md)

 Eine Alternative zu dem Discord-Stages-Kanal, wenn man "Communtiy" nicht aktivieren möchte.